 - Complying is a more loving way to try to control.

-Complying as a way to control may seem more loving because on the surface it if not so invasive, but any behavior towards another that is designed to get instead of to give is not loving.
+Complying as a way to control may seem more loving because on the surface, but any behavior towards another that is designed to get instead of to give is not loving.
 There is no loving way to control.

 - A good way to resolve conflict is to give in.